Low Carb Sugar-Free BBQ Sauce (Easy Homemade Recipe)

 Specialty Ingredients Used in this Recipe:

 As I had mentioned before, regular BBQ Sauce is loaded with sugar.
 When making a keto-friendly version, an excellent sugar-free substitute is an essential ingredient.
 In creating this recipe, Lakanto Monkfruit Golden Sweetener yielded the best results.
-It is a fabulous sugar-free substitute for brown sugar that works perfectly in keto recipes.
+It is a fabulous brown sugar substitute that works perfectly in keto recipes.
 An alternative sweetener is Swerve Brown.
 Lakanto Monkfruit Golden and Swerve Brown measure the same and are interchangeable.

 Can I Make This Recipe in a Slow Cooker?

-I don’t think it would work as sauces don’t typically cook down and reduce in a slow cooker.
+I don’t think it would work, as sauces don’t typically cook down and reduce in a slow cooker.
 You need to boil the sauce down without a lid on it for it to thicken properly.

 Is this BBQ Sauce Gluten-Free?